John King (covenanter)

+John King (d.
+14 August 1679) was a Scottish preacher who refused to follow the episcopal church of the King of England; he continued to preach as a Covenantor and was executed in 1679.

-John King was an outlawed minister of the Covenant, chaplain at one time to Lord Cardross, but seized by Claverhouse among the insurgents after the affair at Drumclog.
-King was taken to Edinburgh along with another preacher named John Kid.
+At one time King was chaplain to Lord Cardross, but he was seized by Claverhouse among the insurgents after the affair at Drumclog.
+He was taken to Edinburgh along with another preacher named John Kid.
 They were each subjected to torture, condemned to death, and executed.
-Following his death King's head and limbs were displayed at the Netherbow Port on Edinburgh's Royal Mile beside James Guthrie's skull.
+Following his death, King's head and limbs were displayed at the Netherbow Port on Edinburgh's Royal Mile beside James Guthrie's skull.

 Life

 John King, an outlawed minister of the covenant, fills a somewhat marked place in the episode of Scottish history which includes the battle of Bothwell Bridge.
 He was domestic chaplain to Henry, 3rd Lord Cardross, and in 1674 was apprehended for keeping conventicles, with his lordship's connivance.
 On that occasion he was brought before the council, and held to bail, to appear when called upon.
 In May 1675 he was again arrested at Cardross house for the same offence, being seized in the nighttime, by a party of the guards under Sir Mungo Murray.
 Next day a number of country people assembled, from Menteith and Kippen, and rescued him from the military.
 Lord Cardross himself was absent from home at the time, but as soon as he heard of his chaplain's arrest, he applied to the Privy Council by petition, complaining of the illegal entrance into his house.
 The matter was remitted for enquiry to a committee of the council, who found that the rescue was made with Lord Cardross's acquiescence and connivance.
 He was therefore ordered to be imprisoned in Edinburgh castle, and fined £1,000 sterling, besides £1,350 Scots, for his tenants attending conventicles.
 An attempt was made to capture King at a conventicle near Cardross in June 1675.
 One man, Norrie, was killed defending the preacher who escaped.

-Just previous to the affair at Drumclog in June 1679, King was, on May 31, seized, with fourteen others, in the town of Hamilton, by Colonel Graham of Claverhouse.
+Just previous to the affair at Drumclog in June 1679, King was, on 31 May, seized, with fourteen others, in the town of Hamilton, by Colonel Graham of Claverhouse.
 "There was some pretence," says Wodrow, "to seize King, being a vagrant preacher, and I think intercommuned, but there was no law for seizing the rest."
 Some escaping from Hamilton, took the direction of Loudoun Hill, where a large field-meeting was to be held.
 This led to the skirmish at Drumclog.
 At Hamilton, Claverhouse first heard of the meeting at Loudonhill, and on Sunday morning, June 1, he set out to disperse it, carrying King and the other prisoners along with him, bound two and two.